-Cougars have the largest geographic range of any mammal in the Western Hemisphere, other than humans.
+Cougars have the largest geographic range of any mammal in the Western Hemisphere (other than humans, of course).
 They range from Canada through the United States and into South America.
 That large range is the reason the cougar has so many names: lots of different people, languages, and cultures to name the animal!

 Our cougar, Boone, enjoys scents from other animals here at the Zoo for enrichment.
 He especially enjoy the scent of our kinkajous, otters, and fossas.